ColdSnow2/TModeration-Server/README.md

 ??
 Created Jan 2022
 + New eval command
 ```
-Do not use `eval` for stealing token, legitless things!
-Every violation will be get blacklisted.
-Use alts to use TMod. while your offical account got blacklisted will get you a report to Discord.<br>
+Do not use `eval` for stealing the bot's token or doing anything that can harm the bot.
+Every violation of the bot will get you blacklisted.
+Using alts to use TMod. while your official account is blacklisted will result in your accounts also being blacklisted.<br>
 Examples:<br>
 `msg.channel.send('Hi')`,<br>
 `"Test"`,<br>
 `botRunner.application`,...<br>
 ## Inviting <br>
 <p><i>https://offical-tmodbot.henry133.repl.co/invite is the link to invite TModeration Bot 2021.
-Offical TMod.
+Official TMod.
 Bot have the discriminator of "#0691" or "TModeration Bot 2021#0691".
 Any copies of TMod.
 Bot report to tmod.henry133@outlook.com.
 Thanks</p></i>

 ---------------
 ## Thanks